 Prerequisite(s): 3.0 cumulative grade point average and IPM internship coordinator approval

-A 1-credit field-based educational experience for Bentley graduate students with the opportunity to (1) develop an understanding of information management and process management practices in today’s organizations, (2) apply knowledge of information and process management techniques in a real live setting, (3) develop process analysis and project management skills, (4) and develop an understanding and appreciation of today’s diverse business culture and values, including team-based performance norms, self-directed team work, and working in a diverse, global business environment.
-This Internship option is available exclusively to Bentley graduate students who have an IPM focus in their program of study.
+A one-credit field-based educational experience for Bentley graduate students, with the opportunity to (1) develop an understanding of information management and process management practices in today's organizations, (2) apply knowledge of information and process management techniques in a real live setting, (3) develop process analysis and project management skills, (4) and develop an understanding and appreciation of today’s diverse business culture and values, including team-based performance norms, self-directed team work, and working in a diverse, global business environment.
+This internship option is available exclusively to Bentley graduate students who have an IPM focus in their program of study.
 Students must work a minimum of 120 hours at an approved organization, complete a reflection paper, and coordinate their performance appraisal with their specified site supervisor.

 IPM700 Directed Study Seminar